• Menu

 Hike Vancouver’s North Shore

-As the snow melts on the city’s mountainous North Shore, the area transforms from a skiing destination into a veritable hiker’s paradise.
+In Vancouver in the spring, the snow melts on the city’s mountainous North Shore, transforming it into a veritable hiker’s paradise.

 Back at sea level, the Lighthouse Park Trail is relatively short and flat, making it more popular with beginners.
 However, the trail still offers hikers spectacular views of Point Atkinson Lighthouse, the Salish Sea, and the Coast Mountains

-Deep Cove’s Quarry Rock hike also provides breathtaking views of the Indian Arm with an extremely moderate effort level – though you’ll likely need a set of wheels.
+The Quarry Rock hike in Deep Cove also provides breathtaking views of the Indian Arm with an extremely moderate effort level – though you’ll likely need a set of wheels.

 Cherry blossoms behind the Captain George Vancouver statue, Vancouver BC